Download PDF’s Below to Read or Print

 Are there any days that camp is canceled?

 No, camp runs rain or shine.
 In case of inclement weather, activities will be held inside.
-We will be holding camp on July 4th.

 What does a normal day look like?